denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Essays & Chapters (Refereed)

+1. "Migrant Media," forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
+Bloomsbury, 2019.
 1. "Anonymous, Massively Collaborative, Trans-human," forthcoming in *Rethinking Authorship in Comparative and Historical Perspectives*, ed.
 Haruo Shirane and Tomi Suzuki.
 Iwanami Shoten, 2018.
 2. "Digital Text" in *Cambridge Critical Concepts: Technology*, forthcoming as part of the Cambridge Critical Concepts in Literary Studies series, ed.
-Adam Hammond, Cambridge University Press, 2018.
+Adam Hammond.
+Cambridge University Press, 2018.
 3. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
 Mads Rosendahl Thomsen, et al. Bloomsbury, 2017.
 5. "Visual-quantitative Approaches to the Intellectual History of the Field"